jasona7/ai_bash_oneliner_generator/README.md

 # AI Bash One-liner Generator

-AI Bash One-liner Generator is a web application that uses OpenAI's GPT-4 AI model to transform requests in any human language into Bash one-liner commands for Linux systems.
-It also provides a risk assessment, ranking the potential harm the command could cause.
+AI Bash One-liner Generator is an app built using the Langchain bash Tool package to transform requests in any human language into Bash one-liner commands for Linux systems.
+It also provides a risk assessment with a scpre to indicate potential for harm.

 ## Table of Contents